General Gideon Foster House, Peabody Historical Society Headquarters

 New Location of the Ruth Hill Library and Archives

 The Society is restoring the home and will utilize it as the location of the soon-to-be-expanded Ruth Hill Library and Archives.
-More details will be announced Fall 2019.
+More details will be announced soon.

 The Society’s extensive archives, gathered over the course of the past one hundred years, document all aspects of Peabody’s history.
 The research library is a leading repository for historic printed material and images of the City of Peabody, and it is an essential resource for scholars, genealogists and property owners.